AmeyVijeesh/PythonProjects/tkinter/quiz app/ReadMe.md

 # An amazing quiz app

 A fantastic quiz app with an amazing interface.
-All the classic feathures with a touch of extraordinary.
+All the classic features with a touch of extraordinary.

 It is a cut above the others and the program is amazing.
 You can improve your knowledge with this amazing program!